MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-disabling-monitoring.md

 Management Pack for SQL Server allows you to exclude certain versions of SQL Server instances from monitoring.

-To exclude unwanted versions, create an override for the **Versions of SQL Server to be excluded** parameter of the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery and specify versions using commas.
+To exclude versions that you do not want to monitor, override the **Editions of SQL Server to be excluded** parameter in the **MSSQL on Windows: Discover SQL Server Database Engines (Local)** discovery with the versions that you want to exclude.
+Use comma to specify multiple versions.

-For example, an override "2014,2012" makes the management pack to remove all previously discovered instances of SQL Server 2012 and 2014, and disable any further discovery of such instances.
+For example, an override "2014,2012" instructs the management pack to skip instances of SQL Server 2012 and 2014.

 ![Disabling Monitoring of Specified SQL Server Versions](./media/ssmp/overriding-version-parameter.png)